 Service Link, a student volunteer organization dedicated to improving the health of Philadelphians, is interested in students like you!
 Service Link is a great opportunity to interact with patients and families and make a significant difference in their lives.
 At the sites, volunteers work closely with patients to secure basic living and health needs including healthy food options, utility payments, prescription payments, employment assistance, and legal support.

-Volunteers should be prepared to dedicate 4 hour blocks at least twice per month to the program and must attend training sessions in February.
-To apply, please complete this application by 11:59pm on February 1.
+Volunteers should be prepared to dedicate 4 hour blocks at least twice per month to the program and must attend training sessions in November.
+To apply, please complete this application by 11:59pm on September 18th.
+Please email firstname.lastname@example.org if you have questions or would like to attend our information session in Huntsman Hall at 5pm on Monday, September 14th.